Skip to main content

 §WHY2

-WHY2 is a modern, fast, and secure encryption crate designed for privacy-first applications.
+WHY2 is a modern, high-performance symmetric encryption system designed for privacy-first applications where transparency and freedom are non-negotiable.

 §Features